Approved by the American Kennel Club, October 8, 1990

 Muzzle: Of medium length; that is, the distance from the tip of the nose to the stop is equal to the distance from the stop to the occiput.
 The muzzle is of medium width, tapering gradually to the nose, with the tip neither pointed nor square.
 Faults: Muzzle either too snipy or too coarse; muzzle too short or too long.

-Nose: Black in gray, tan or black dogs; liver in copper dogs; may be flesh-colored in pure white dogs.
-The pink-streaked “snow nose” is acceptable.
+Nose: Black in black, gray, sable or agouti dogs; liver in red dogs; black, liver or flesh-colored in white dogs.
+The lighter-streaked “snow nose” is equally acceptable.

 Lips: Are well pigmented and close fitting.

 Teeth: Closing in a scissors bite.
 Fault: any bite other than scissors.

 Neck: Medium in length, arched and carried proudly erect when dog is standing.
 When moving at a trot, the neck is extended so that the head is carried slightly forward.
 Faults: Neck too short and thick; neck too long.